core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 This specification also makes use of the following terminology:

 * delta : Difference between the current SID and a reference SID.
-A reference SID is defined for each context for which deltas are used.
+Each protocol that uses delta encoded SIDs MUST define how the reference SID is obtained.

 * item:  A schema node, an identity, a module, a submodule or a feature defined using the YANG modeling language.